-Jochen is Associate Professor of Innovation, Entrepreneurship and Strategy and Director Entrepreneurship at the UTS Business School.
-He leads the development and implementation of the entrepreneurship programs including the MBA in Entrepreneurship and the Bachelor of Entrepreneurship (Honours).
-Trained as both an engineer and a social scientist, his work focusses on issues of strategy, collaboration, entrepreneurship and innovation with a special interest in design thinking, emerging technologies and open innovation.
+Jochen is Associate Professor of Strategy and Innovation and Director of Entrepreneurship at the UTS Business School.
+He also serves as the founding Faculty Director of UTS’s MBA in Entrepreneurship and the Bachelor of Entrepreneurship (Honours).
+Trained as both an engineer and a social scientist, his work focusses on issues of strategy, entrepreneurship and innovation with a special interest in design thinking, emerging technologies and the future of work.
 Jochen was Visiting Scholar at Stanford University and Hasso Plattner Institute (HPI) School of Design Thinking at Potsdam University.
 He has taught at the UTS schools of Design and Architecture, Macquarie University, Shanghai University and Sydney School of Entrepreneurship.
 Prior to becoming an academic, Jochen was a Principal at PricewaterhouseCoopers' Strategy practice.
 As an expert advisor, he provides insights into emerging trends, alternate perspectives and fresh ideas to a number of private and government organisations.
 Recent advisory roles included growing corporate innovation capabilities, developing strategic innovation performance, crowdsourcing ideas for climate adaptation in public transport, evaluating on-demand transport solutions, developing social entrepreneurship policy, and developing future of work skills and capabilities.
 For further information please visit Jochen's LinkedIn or ResearchGate profile page.

 Jochen seeks to expand the capacity of strategy and design into truly interdisciplinary and open opportunities for innovation and entrepreneurship.
 He collaborates broadly and his work has been recognized internationally and published in academic journals and books.
 He is a winner of the Strategic Management Societies' Best PhD Paper Award and Honorable Mention for Best paper and he was awarded Honorable Mention by the Academy of Management Business Policy and Strategy Division for his dissertation.
 He has been granted numerous research and teaching grants as well as honors for his innovative and practice oriented approach including a UTS Business School teaching and learning award, UTS teaching and learning citation and a national recognition with the B/HERT Entrepreneurship Educator of the year award.
 Throughout his professional and academic career Jochen has worked with many organizations in Europe, Latin America and Asia-Pacific.